SumoLogic/sumologic-documentation/docs/metrics/metrics-operators/quantize.md

 :::note
 In the Metrics Explorer, you must [switch to Advanced Mode](/docs/metrics/metrics-queries/metrics-explorer) to enter the `drop last` option.
 :::

+This second syntax allows you to omit the `to INTERVAL` part of the query, but still enforce a specific rollup type.
+It is useful when you want to rely on Sumo to determine appropriate quantization, but want to use specific aggregation.

 ## Examples